VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/plugin.md

 [Swatches](https://patches.zone/max-for-live/swatches) - Easily recolor everything in Ableton Live

-[Clyphx old, free version](https://github.com/ldrolez/clyphx-live10) & [Clyphx Pro](https://isotonikstudios.com/product/clyphx-pro/) - Scripting Language for live, seriously recomend this one.
-Paid version is **$43.33**, not sure it supports the latest live or is getting worked on?
+[Clyphx old, free version](https://github.com/ldrolez/clyphx-live10) & [Clyphx Pro](https://isotonikstudios.com/product/clyphx-pro/) - Scripting Language for live, seriously recommend this one.
+Paid version is **$43.33**, not sure if it supports the latest live or is getting worked on?

 {{< best >}}[Magenta Studio](https://www.ableton.com/en/blog/magenta-studio-free-ai-tools-ableton-live/) - AI based MIDI generator for live.
-Honestly spits out some really good progressions.
-Can do drums, extent what you've writen for a melody, and a lot more.
+Honestly spits out some superb progressions.
+Can do drums, extend what you've written for a melody, and a lot more.
 Tons of fun.{{< /best >}}

-[Various tools from Zuzuki Kentaro](https://gumroad.com/szk_1992?sort=page_layout) - these include some great complex complex modulation tools that are free, along with paid tools ranging from granular synths and reverbs.
+[Various tools from Zuzuki Kentaro](https://gumroad.com/szk_1992?sort=page_layout) - these include some great complex modulation tools that are free, along with paid tools ranging from granular synths and reverbs.

 {{< best >}}[Nestup](https://gumroad.com/l/nestup) - "[...] approaches rhythm in a completely new way.
 It embeds [Nestup](https://nestup.cutelab.nyc/)—a powerful language for expressing complex rhythms—directly into Live."{{< /best >}}